From Xojo Documentation

 |status||Integer||For console applications only, the optional parameter returns a status code.

 When you call Quit, it will terminate your application and returns the status code in status.

-Calling the Quit method will call the Application class’s CancelClose event.
+Calling the Quit method will call the Application class's CancelClose event.
 To cancel the close, return True from this event.
-If it does not return True, each window's CancelClose event handler will execute.
+If it does not return True, each window's CancelClose event handler is called.
 CancelClose and Close are called as a pair for each open window.

-If a CancelClose event handler returns False (the default action) then the window's Close event handler will be executed.
-If any window's CancelClose event handler returns True, the app will not quit and no further CancelClose or Close events will be sent.
+If a CancelClose event handler returns False (the default action) then the window's Close event handler is called.
+If any window's CancelClose event handler returns True, the app will not quit and no further CancelClose or Closing events will be called.

 If you just need to have your app quit when last window is closed, you can use the Application.AutoQuit property.